OpenTreeOfLife/reference-taxonomy/registry/README.md

 to the sample registration descends.
 An exclusion constraint is met by any node from which the node corresponding to the exclusion registration does not descend.
-If there is no unique sample or exclusion node, then it is not known whether the constraint is met.
+If there is no unique sample or exclusion node, then it is not determined whether the constraint is met.

-Registration metadata consists of a set of properties that a node *could* be observed to have; currently those properties are all whether or not the node has some particular identifier or name, but this might be expanded in the future.
-We cannot insist that a node have *all* of the properties listed in the registration, because (1) different trees possess different subsets of the metadata, and (2) some of the properties, such as the name, are unstable.
+Registration metadata consists of a set of properties that a node *could* be observed to have.
+Currently those properties are all whether or not the node has some particular identifier or name, so when you read "metadata" you can substitute "identifier" or "name", but this might be expanded in the future.
+We cannot insist that a node have *all* of the properties listed in the registration, because (1) different trees possess different subsets of the metadata, and (2) some of the properties, such as the name, are unstable across taxonomy releases.

-Observe that the nodes satisfying a set of topological constraints (assuming it contains at least one sample) will form a path in the tree, starting with the nearest common ancestor of the samples and going up until just below the first ancestor that contains an exclusion node (or the root of the tree, if there are no exclusion nodes).
+Observe that the set of nodes satisfying a set of topological constraints (assuming it contains at least one sample) will form a path in the tree, starting with the nearest common ancestor of the samples and going up until just below the first ancestor that contains an exclusion node (or up until the root of the tree, if there are no exclusion nodes).

-### Compatibility
+### Resolution

-A registration R and a node N may be compatible, or not, where compatibility is defined as follows:
+The purpose of the registry is to manage the assignment (node to registration) and resolution (registration to node) maps.
+The resolution map is defined as follows, and then the assignment map is derived from it.
+This design is a best effort heuristic for the notion of nodes in different trees standing for the same clade.

+Let T be a tree, let R be a given registration.

+Define m(R,T) = the node N in T that is the only one that is metadata-compatible with R, or undefined if there is not exactly one such node.

+Define resolve(R,T) to be either a node in T, or undefined, as
+follows:

+* If R occurs as a constraint sample or exclusion in some other registration, then resolve(R,T) = m(R,T).
+* If R has no topological constraints, then resolve(R,T) = m(R,T).
-If R has topological constraints and they are all satisfied by N, then R and N are compatible.
-(This check is blind to any metadata that R or N might have.)
+* If R has topological constraints and the constraints are all satisfied by exactly one node N, then resolve(R,T) = N.

-If R has topological constraints and any is not satisfied by N, then R and N are not compatible.
+* If R has topological constraints and the constraints are all satisfied by more than one node, and the node m(R,T) is among those nodes, then resolve(R,T) = m(R,T).

-If R has a topological constraint that has an unresolved sample or exclusion registration, then it is not clear what to do.
-TBD.
+* If R has topological constraints and any constraint is not satisfied by any node N, then resolve(R,T) = undefined.

-If R has no topological constraints, then it must have metadata.
-N and R are then compatible if they have at least one metadata property (e.g. name or identifier) in common.

-### Resolving registrations to nodes

-Resolution maps a registration to a set of compatible nodes.
-Ordinarily resolution will map to a single node.

-For the resolution map we choose the nodes among the compatible nodes that are the "best metadata match" to the registration.
-There may be no compatible nodes, or there may be two or more compatible nodes that are equally "good" (typically this means two nodes with the same name and no other way to distinguish them).

-We have to define "best metadata match".
-"Best metadata match" is a heuristic that is almost always just simple name comparison, but is elaborated because there are multiple kinds of names (identifiers) and they unfortunately collide and/or change.
-"Best metadata match" might be evaluated as follows:

-Let N1, N2 be nodes compatible with R.  Then N2 is a better metadata match to R than N1 if

-* N2 and R have the same source reference (e.g. NCBI taxon id), while N1 has a different source reference
-* The source references are unavailable or uninformative (don't determine whether N2 is a better match than N1), but N2 and R have the same OTT id and N1 has a different one
-* Source references and OTT ids are uninformative, but N2 and R have the same name and N1 has a different name
+* If the previous conditions don't apply, and any of the samples used in expressing a constraint does not resolve, then resolve(R,T) = m(R,T).

+Resolution by metadata is based on registrations and nodes on both values of attributes such as identifier in source taxonomy, OTT id, or name, and on their presence or absence.
+Attributes are checked in a priority order.
+If a node and a registration both have a particular attribute, they are metadata-compatible if and only if that attribute has the same value for both.  m(R,T) is the unique such node if there is one.
+Otherwise, the next attribute in order is considered.
+If no attribute has values for both the node and the registration, then no nodes (or equivalently all nodes) are compatible with the registration.

+The procedure is heuristic, since sometimes attribute values can 'change' and we want to allow for that.

-The implementation may be more elaborate and clever than this (or less, which is how it stands right now).
-It might be a good idea for the implementation to give warnings when there are near misses or contradictions among the properties.
+TBD: It would be a good idea for the implementation to give warnings when there are near misses or contradictions among the attributes.

-Since location within the tree (plant, animal, etc.) is such an important means for resolving homonyms, it might be a good idea to add some location information to the metadata at some point.
+TBD: Because location within the tree (plant, animal, etc.) is such an important means for resolving homonyms, it might be a good idea to add some location information to the metadata at some point.

 ### Assigning registrations to nodes

 In addition to resolving registrations to nodes, it is also necessary to assign registrations to nodes.
-In good circumstances resolution (registration to node) and assignment (node to registration) are inverse operations.

-It may be that multiple registrations resolve to the same node, e.g. if topological constraints apply to multiple nodes or if two nodes are "best metadata matches" to a registration.
-It is then desirable to pick just one registration as the "best" one to assign to that node.

-If one of the registrations resolves only to that node, and not to any others, then that registration should be assigned to the node.
-But there may be no such registration, in which case assignment is ambiguous (i.e. the node is assigned a set of registrations).
-This ambiguity can be corrected by adding a new registration (below).
+If only one registration resolves to a node, then that registration is assigned to the node.

+However, more than one registration might resolve to a node, both because multiple registrations in the tree may have metadata that's compatible with that node, and because multiple registrations may have topological constraints all uniquely satisfied by that node.

+In this case there is no particular reason to assign one registration or another to the node, so a choice can be made arbitrarily.
+(In the case of topological ambiguity, this would be a chance to decide whether we have a preference for less inclusive node-based clades, or more inclusive stem-based clades; for now we are neutral.)

 ### Creating new registrations

-If a node is assigned no "best" registration, either because there is no registration that resolves to it or because there's no single best registration resolving to it, then one can create a new registration that resolves to that node and to no other node in the tree.
+If a node is not assigned any registration, then it is possible to create a new registration that resolves to that node and to no other node in the tree.

-If the node is terminal, then it is likely that there is associated metadata that uniquely picks out the node.
-E.g. if the tree is provided in Newick form, then all the tip labels should be distinct.
+If the node is terminal, then it is likely that there is associated metadata that distinguishes that node from all other nodes in the tree.
+E.g. if the tree is provided in Newick form, then one would hope that all the tip labels are distinct.
+If the node metadata reflects all information present in the Newick tip, then the node will be distinguishable.
-In this case the new registration has metadata based on the tip label that applies better to that taxon than to any other.
-(At least one hopes.)

-If the node is internal, then descendants from each of at least two children are chosen as samples, and descendants from at least one of the node's siblings are chosen as exclusions.
-The resulting registration will be, by construction, unique to that node.
+If the node is internal, then topological constraints are generated.
+Descendants from each of at least two children are chosen as samples, and descendants from at least one of the node's siblings (or possibly 'aunts and uncles' and so on) are chosen as exclusions.
+The resulting registration will, by construction, resolve to that node.
 (The node's metadata, if there is any, becomes the metadata in the registration.)

-When choosing the samples and exclusions, the child nodes are sorted according to quality heuristics that try to pick out nodes that are more stable.
-E.g. nodes likely to be suppressed in downstream processing (extinct, unclassified, etc.) are given lower priority than visible ones, and nodes associated with a greater number of taxonomic sources are given priority over those with a lower number.
+When choosing the samples and exclusions, nodes are preferred that are more stable, i.e. more likely to occur in other trees (future versions).
+Nodes more likely to be suppressed in downstream Open Tree processing (extinct, unclassified, etc.) are given lower priority, and nodes associated with a greater number of taxonomic sources are preferred to those with a lower number.

 ### Monotypic taxa